-The word “disciple” refers to a learner or follower.
-The word “apostle” means “one who is sent out.”
+The word disciple refers to a learner or follower.
+The word apostle means “one who is sent out.”
 While Jesus was on earth, His twelve followers were called disciples.
 The twelve disciples followed Jesus Christ, learned from Him, and were trained by Him.
 After His resurrection and ascension, Jesus sent the disciples out to be His witnesses (Matthew 28:18-20; Acts 1:8).
 They were then referred to as the twelve apostles.
-However, even when Jesus was still on earth, the terms “disciples” and “apostles” were used somewhat interchangeably.
+However, even when Jesus was still on earth, the terms disciples and apostles were used somewhat interchangeably.

 The twelve disciples/apostles were ordinary men whom God used in an extraordinary manner.
 Among the twelve were fishermen, a tax collector, and a revolutionary.
 The Gospels record the constant failings, struggles, and doubts of these twelve men who followed Jesus Christ.
-After witnessing Jesus’ resurrection and ascension into heaven, the Holy Spirit transformed the disciples/apostles into powerful men of God who turned the world upside down (Acts 17:6).
-What was the change?
+After Jesus’ resurrection and ascension into heaven, the Holy Spirit transformed the disciples/apostles into powerful men of God who turned the world upside down (Acts 17:6).
+What made the change?
 The twelve apostles/disciples had “been with Jesus” (Acts 4:13).
 May the same be said of us!